chronicleprotocol/documentation/docs/Developers/glossary.md

 # Terminology

-Here is alist of some terminology you may find helpful as you explore our repositories.
+Here is a growing list of some terminology you may find helpful as you explore our repositories.

 ### opPoke

-An opPoke reference refers to an Optimistic poke.
-[Deeper Dive](https://github.com/chronicleprotocol/scribe/blob/main/docs/Scribe.md#optimistic-flavored-scribe)
+An opPoke reference refers to an Optimistic poke [More info here](https://github.com/chronicleprotocol/scribe/blob/main/docs/Scribe.md#optimistic-flavored-scribe)

 ### opChallenge

 Function to challenge an optimistic poke.
-If challenge succeeds, we will pay an ETH reward
+A public callable opChallenge() function can be called at any time.
+The function verifies the current optimistically poked data and, if the Schnorr signature verification succeeds, finalizes the data.
+However, if the Schnorr signature verification fails, the feed bound to the data is automatically diss'ed, i.e. removed from the whitelist, and the data deleted.
+[More info here](https://github.com/chronicleprotocol/scribe/blob/main/docs/Scribe.md#optimistic-flavored-scribe)

 ### wat

 Oracle identifier; mostly asset pairs, eg ETH/USD, but can also be something else, an example could be DSR/RATE, which is MakerDAO's sDAI interest rate

 ### bar